Overview

 Turn DetectionDetects when the user has finished speaking; manages turn-takingNoD-ID

-Large Language Model (LLM)Generates the agent's responsesYesOpenAI
+Large Language Model (LLM)Generates the agent's responsesYesOpenAI, Google

 KnowledgeKnowledge base (RAG) for contextual answersYesD-ID